zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast number 450.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode that contains information to help you improve y our English even faster.
+Go there to download a Learning Guide for this episode that contains information to help you improve y our English even faster.

 This episode is called “Getting a Bad Reputation.”
 It’ s a dialogue between Lance and Paulina talking about a woman and her “reputatio n,” or what other people think of her.
 Let’s get started.